Vincent Laban: International career

-Typically, however, Laban was determined to win the fans over: "I asked myself how I might be able to reach out to them, so I decided to learn the national anthem.
+Laban was determined to win the fans over: "I asked myself how I might be able to reach out to them, so I decided to learn the national anthem.
 It was an important symbolic gesture as far as I was concerned, because it's a sign of your attachment to your country.
 That's why I learned it.
 I was so nervous, though.
 I focused hard on the words and did all I could not to make a mistake."
 The impact was immediate, as Cyprus' 1.2 million fanatical football fans took Laban to their hearts.
-Three years on from his international debut, Laban has become one of the most popular players in the side and an inspirational force in Cyprus' surprisingly strong start to their UEFA EURO 2016 qualifying campaign.
+Three years on from his international debut, Laban has become an inspirational force in Cyprus' surprisingly strong start to their UEFA EURO 2016 qualifying campaign.

 The Galanolefki lie third in Group B, behind Israel and Wales but ahead of Belgium, who have a match in hand.
 Also trailing in their wake are Bosnia and Herzegovina, who appeared at the 2014 FIFA World Cup Brazil and then lost at home to the unfancied Cypriots last September.

 "We put in a terrific performance there, because they've got the likes of Edin Dzeko and Miralem Pjanic and they're a very good side," said Laban, who celebrated his 30th birthday that day and is hoping for another dream result against Belgium in Brussels on Saturday.

 Acknowledging just how hard that task will be, he said: "We've made a good start to the qualifiers and I'm hoping we can keep it going.
 It's going to be very tough, though.
 In football you have to be realistic and know your place."